 - Most Twin Lakes Library System items have a 2-week checkout period and are charged a rate of 20¢ (twenty cents) per day per item that is overdue.
-DVDs have a 1-week checkout period and are charged a rate of 50¢ (fifty cents) per day per item that is overdue.
+DVDs also have a 2-week checkout period and are charged a rate of 50¢ (fifty cents) per day per item that is overdue.

 - Patrons who are obtaining cards for their children (minors) must have a library card/account in good standing in order to do so.

 - Parents/Guardians of minors must specify when obtaining a card for their minor child, whether or not that child may check out “R” rated and “NC-17” rated movies.

 - Patrons will be charged the cost of the item PLUS a $10 (ten dollars) processing fee for each item lost.

 - Patrons incurring over $25 (twenty-five dollars) in fines or fees are subject to their accounts being turned over to collections.

 - Patrons may use the System’s public Internet computers if their account is active and non-delinquent (ie. free of fines/fees, not blocked or barred).

 - Guest passes may be used/obtain by non-Georgia residents in order to use the System’s Internet stations by presenting a valid picture ID.
 This privilege may be used for up to 2 weeks after which time a PINES card must be obtained.